karlhulme/jsonotron/workspaces/jss/docs.autogen.md

 An object that captures an address.

+The `addressLines` property records the lines that make up the address.

+The `postalCode` property records the post code or zip code of the address.

+The `countryCode` property records countryCode value.

 ### Example 1

 This example is an address in England so it uses a UK post code.